willemt/waf-clib/README.rst

     clib install strndup

-2. Add clib.py to the same folder as your waf file
+2. Add clib.py to the same folder as your waf file (note: your deps folder is expected to be in the same folder as your waf file)

 3. Inside wscript you can access aspects of clib packages using the following methods::